huggingface/blog/bert-cpu-scaling-part-2.md

 The latter especially targets Intel CPUs and is optimized to provide best of class performances when used as a drop-in replacement against the GNU OpenMP one.

-OpenMP exposes [many environment variables](https://www.openmp.org/spec-html/5.0/openmpch6.html) to automatically configure the underlying resources which will be involved in the computations, such as the number of threads to use to dispatch computation to (intra-op threads), the way the system scheduler should bind each of this thread with respect to the CPU resources (threads, cores, sockets) and some other variables which brings further control to the user.
+OpenMP exposes [many environment variables](https://www.openmp.org/spec-html/5.0/openmpch6.html) to automatically configure the underlying resources which will be involved in the computations, such as the number of threads to use to dispatch computation to (intra-op threads), the way the system scheduler should bind each of these threads with respect to the CPU resources (threads, cores, sockets) and some other variables which bring further control to the user.
 Intel OpenMP exposes [more of these environment variables](https://www.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compilation/supported-environment-variables.html) to provide the user even more flexibility to adjust the performance of its software.

 <br>